CodeDmitry/ContributionTest/projects/counters/README.md

 # Counters

-For this Contribution Test, I want you to do the following for a specific programming language:
+For this Contribution Test, I want you to do the following in any single programming language:

 1. nothing: Do nothing.
 Time the runtime.
 2. count8: Count to 0xff, no printing.
 Time the runtime.